ai/keyux/README.md

 ### Menu

-Using only <kbd>Tab<kbd> for navigation is not very useful.
+Using only <kbd>Tab</kbd> for navigation is not very useful.
 User may need to press it to many to get their button (also non-screen-reader users don’t have quick navigation).